CoderDojoGitHub/networking/networking/servers.md

 happens.

 I see 'GET / HTTP/1.1'.
 This is what my web browser sends when it connects to something.
+Try changing the URL a little bit - put a slash and some extra characters after it.
+You'll notice the slash turns into a slash and that set of characters.
 This is the way it interacts.
 That's neat to see, but we'd like to send something of our own.
 So if you're on windows, open putty and point it at localhost and port 12345.
 Make sure you select telnet.
 If you're on OS X, open the terminal (use spotlight) and type `telnet localhost 12345`.

 The screen is going to sit there now, waiting for you to do something.